 Would you like to learn how to stop birds flying into windows?
 Of course you would.
 Seeing birds hit your window is distressing.
 Most birds thankfully recover (don’t put them indoors, they will freak out more).
 But billions of birds are killed each year, often from internal injuries.
 So how can we help?
 The modern fashion of replacing old buildings with glass does not help, as birds have UV vision, so get confused and think they have a clear flight path.
-Other birds sometimes fight their own reflection, hit glass balconies or think your house is a garden, if they see garden plants inside.
+Other birds sometimes fight their own reflection, hit glass balconies or think your house is a garden.

 Tips to Stop Birds Flying into Windows

 - Turn off unused lights, especially in glass buildings

 - Use task lights at night, and blinds

 - Print off free posters by San Francisco’s Light Out campaign

 - Turn building lights off from dusk to dawn, during migration

 - Preserve building facades (rather than always using glass)